-- 1. When appointing the Supervisory Board members, the Bank strives to ensure that the composition of the Supervisory Board provides appropriate balance of diversity, especially in terms of education and experience, gender, age and geographical provenance. - 2.
-When appointing the Supervisory Board members, the Bank will strive to achieve at least 30% female representation on the Supervisory Board in 2025, with a proviso that the target will be deemed achieved even if the percentage of female representation (against the total number of members) on the Supervisory Board and the Management Board is 30% in this year. - 3.
-When appointing Supervisory Board members for a new term of office, the Bank will make all efforts to gradually increase the female representation on the Supervisory Board in order to bring it towards the target set in point 2.
-The Committee will ensure that the Succession Plan developed in accordance with "Nomination and Succession Planning Policy for Supervisory Board Members at Santander Bank Polska S.A." provides an appropriate female representation facilitating to achieve the target referred to in point 2. - 4.
-Diversity in terms of education and experience will be assessed taking into consideration the Bank's current and strategic objectives and existing and future high-priority projects. - 5.
-The Bank will strive to ensure that the composition of the Supervisory Board reflects balance in terms of members' age providing a wide range of seniority, experience and skills. - 6.
-With respect to the Supervisory Board's diversity in terms of geographical provenance, the Nominations Committee will take into consideration the Bank's relationship with Santander Group and its cross-border business objectives.
+- 1. When appointing the Supervisory Board members, the Bank strives to ensure that the composition of the Supervisory Board provides appropriate balance of diversity, especially in terms of education and experience, gender, age,geographical provenance and international experience. - The Bank strives to ensure that the process of selecting candidates for the roles of Supervisory Board members lacks any discrimination relating to candidates, particularly based on gender, race, colour, ethnic or social origin, genetic features, religion or beliefs, membership of a national minority, property, birth, disability, age, or sexual orientation. - 3.
+By ensuring diversity, together with an adequate consideration of inclusion, diverse perspectives and opinions of the members are taken into account in the decision taking processes. - 4.
+The Bank respects the principle of equal opportunities for any gender and takes measures to ensure a more gender-balanced composition of the Supervisory Board, by providing a more gender-balanced pool of candidates for positions within the Supervisory Board. - 5.
+When appointing Supervisory Board members, the Bank ensures between 40%-60% female representation on the Board by 2025. - 6.
+When appointing Supervisory Board members for a given term of office, the Bank will make all efforts to gradually increase the female representation on the Supervisory Board in order to bring it towards the target set in point 5.
+The Committee will ensure that the Succession Plan developed in accordance with "Nomination and Succession Planning Policy for Supervisory Board members at Santander Bank Polska S.A." provides an appropriate female representation enabling achievement of the target referred to in point 5. - Diversity in terms of education, knowledge and experience will be assessed taking into consideration the Bank's current and strategic objectives and existing and future highpriority projects. - 8.
+The Bank will strive to ensure that the composition of the Supervisory Board reflects balance in terms of members' age, providing a wide range of seniority, experience and skills. - With respect to the Supervisory Board's diversity in terms of geographical provenance, the Nominations Committee will take into consideration the Bank's relationship with Santander Group and its cross-border business objectives.

-8. POST ASSESSMENT MEASURES
+8. POST-ASSESSMENT MEASURES